collocations.org

 Many professions feel they deserve higher pay, and nurses are a case in point.

-2. true situation
+2. (the case) true situation

-VERB + CASE
+VERB + the case

 be, remain